IT'S TIME TO RECOVER OUR HISTORY

 Thousands of African Americans confronted, resisted, endured, and perished during the era of lynching in the American South.
-Beginning with the end of the Civil War and continuing well into the middle of the twentieth century, this extralegal, socially-sanctioned practice of torture and murder claimed the lives of at least 3,959 African American men, women, and children.
+Beginning with the end of the Civil War and continuing well into the middle of the twentieth century, this extralegal, socially-sanctioned practice of torture and murder claimed the lives of more than 4,000 African American men, women, and children.
 This past is little-discussed today, even as its wounds fester.

 In town squares and deep in the woods, in secret and on public display, white men, women, and children participated in the kidnapping, mutilation, and killing of African Americans said to have committed serious crimes or minor affronts on white honor.
 Because lynching was killing that took place outside of the legal system, accusations of wrongdoing were never argued in courts of law.
 (Many more African Americans were condemned through swift show trials under the guise of justice.)
 The innocent were murdered again and again.
 At the height of the lynching epidemic, in the 1890s, one African American was killed somewhere in the South every four days.

 The history of lynching ought to grab us by the collar, compel us to confront fundamental truths — among them, that the present is an ongoing exchange with the past.
 History is not a long-distance conversation with the dead.
 The past is persistently present as it perpetuates the old lies of race, tribe, and hierarchy.
 To tell the truth, we must understand the lies — the outrages — that have produced our present moment.